gam-19/DevOps-Notes/IaC/Terraform/TF_Modules.md

 Modulos allows:
 * Organize and group configurations.
-* Encapsulate into distinct logical components.
+* Encapsulate into logical components.
 * Reusage
 * Expose created resources and their specific attributes.
     - E.g 1.
 Module for AWS EC2 instance, with its configurations around it: Key pair, security group, volumes, aws ami, etc.